Sarah Jaffe

-Sarah Allison Jaffe (born January 29, 1986) is an American singer-songwriter from Denton, Texas.
+Sarah Jaffe is an American singer-songwriter from Denton, Texas.
 Known for her distinctively clear vocals, she has worked as a singer-songwriter across many musical genres, including acoustic-folk, indie pop and hip hop.

 Early life

-Jaffe was born in Lufkin in Angelina County, Texas to parents Roger Jaffe, a women's high school basketball coach, and Malea Jaffe (née Jackson), an art teacher.
+Jaffe was born in Lufkin in Angelina County, Texas.
 She has a sister.
 After a period during Jaffe's childhood when her family moved around Texas frequently, the family settled in Red Oak, Texas, outside of Dallas, where she grew up.

 Jaffe's mom bought her a used acoustic guitar when she was 9 or 10 years old.
 She began playing music and performing when she was in high school in Dallas.
 She said that her family was musical, with her dad bringing influences of folk music and her mother that of the church choir.
 During this time, a local musician named Doug Burr was a mentor.